danielfrrokaj/Calendar-Schedule-App/README.md

 ## Development

-This project is developed by Danjel Frrokaj.
+This project is developed by Danjel Frrokaj and Mateo Markolaj.
 For contributions or issues, please visit the [GitHub repository](https://github.com/danielfrrokaj).